Mastercard/Fdx-Mock-Resource-Server/README.md

 1. To run the API, you need an authorization token from the `Fdx-Mock-Auth-Server` project.
 Refer to the README file of the `Fdx-Mock-Auth-Server` project for details.
 2. Update the authorization token in the environment variable `authorize_token`.
 3. Once the valid token is updated in the environment variable, you can hit the API endpoints to get the responses.

+## Instructions for Building a Docker Image
+1. Uncomment the below properties so that the resource server can interact with the authorization server running on the docker container.
+    1. mock.auth.issuer.url=http://localhost:8080
+    2. mock.auth.server.url=http://fdx.mock.auth.server:8080
+2. Build the Docker image using the Docker build command.
+Run this command from the directory containing the Dockerfile.
+    1. "docker build -t fdx-mock-resource-server ."
+3. Verify that the Docker image was successfully created.
+You should see <image-name> listed in the output.
+4. Since both servers will be running on Docker containers, their hosts will be localhost.
+   Each Docker container runs in its own isolated network namespace.
+The localhost within docker1 refers to docker1 itself, not to docker2.
+They will not be able to interact with each other.
+5. To establish communication between Docker containers (docker1 and docker2) using Docker's port mapping (publishing ports).
+   Create a user-defined bridge network, make sure both containers are connected to the same network and that they can resolve each other's container names.
+6. Commands to create a custom network and run the containers are :
+    1. `docker network create my-network`
+    2. `docker run -d --network=my-network -p 8080:8080 --name fdx.mock.auth.server fdx-mock-auth-server`
+    3. `docker run -d --network=my-network -p 9090:9090 --name fdx.mock.resource.server fdx-mock-resource-server`

 ## License
 This is an open-source project and does not have any specific licensing.